 Live Like You’ll Die Tomorrow

 If tomorrow never comes, will the people you love know how much you love them?
-If tomorrow never comes, will you have done what you really wanted to do in your lifetime?
-If tomorrow never comes, would you live today differently?
+Will you have done what you really wanted to do in your lifetime?
+To stop procrastinating on the important things in life, you have to live like you’ll die tomorrow.

 One day, tomorrow will not come.
 We all know that.
-We just assume that today will not be the day that this truth comes true.
+We just assume that today will not be the day that this comes true.
 What would you do today if you knew it were your last?
-Maybe you have not thought about it very much.
-I have.
-Every day for the last few years.
-So perhaps I can suggest a few things.

 2. Forgive the unforgiven